 Fernanda Partida Ochoa is from Guadalajara, Mexico and holds a degree in history from Universidad de Guadalajara.
 Since 2006 she has worked in private and public archives including Archivo de Indias, Bibliotéque Kandinski, Bilbiotéque National de France, Archivo General de la Nación and Archivo de la Real Audiencia en México y la Nueva Galicia.
 In 2012 Fernanda was part of the research team for a book about the Mexican painter Francisco Toledo for Fomento Cultural Banamex.
 She researched and digitalized more than 350 artworks located all over France.
 From 2013 to 2015 she managed the art production and researches for the artist Eduardo Sarabia, working with institutions like Museo de Arte Contemporáneo de Oaxaca, Museo de Arte de Zapopan, Instituto Cultural Cabañas en Guadalajara, and Arizona State University.
 She has also been part of the creation and management of different cultural events local and internationally.
 She is now living in San Francisco pursuing her Master’s degree in Museum Studies at USF.

-Summer 2017 update: Fernanda is a curatorial intern at the Yerba Buena Center for the Arts this summer.
+2018 update: Fernanda was a curatorial intern at the Yerba Buena Center for the Arts in Summer 2017.
+She is currently working at the Contemporary Jewish Museum in San Francisco.

 Lauren Riera comes to the Museum Studies graduate program with over ten years of professional experience in the field.
 A proud San Francisco native, she recently returned to her hometown after eight years in Boston where she attended college and rose up the ranks at the Museum of Fine Arts, Boston, (MFA).
 Her museum career started at the M.H. de Young Museum as a Museum Ambassador where she worked for three years while a student at Ruth Asawa San Francisco School of the Arts.
 Lauren graduated magna cum laude in three years from Boston’s Simmons College, earning her B.A.
 Degree in Arts Administration on a Management/Marketing track.
 During college she volunteered at the Isabella Stewart Gardner Museum while working part-time at the MFA.
 In 2011 she was offered an additional position at the MFA with Artful Adventures, connecting youth with the museum collection through customized tours and art-making activities.
 In 2012 Lauren was promoted within the museum to the Education Department where she served as its Coordinator until 2016.
 Lauren is passionate about making art accessible to all.
 She hopes to use her professional experience and academic pursuits to connect museums to the local community, continuing her strong family legacy of arts advocacy in the Bay Area.